What is a Headless CMS?

 To simplify the difference, a Headless CMS can be seen as reactive, where it only displays content when API calls are made.
 A decoupled CMS on the other hand is proactive, as it makes content visible through a specified delivery environment.
 The power of a Headless CMS is the flexibility and control over your content, that is unmatched by traditional and decoupled CMS’.

-When should I go Headless?
+When should I use a Headless CMS?

 The decision of Headless CMS vs. Traditional CMS depends on your needs and how you are going to use it.